chooseaconduct/chooseaconduct.github.io/casestudies/ruby.md

 Anyways, not expecting any meaningful change from Richard Schneeman.
 To repost my answer for the record:

-If you follow / read the thread I am NOT the original poster of the joke.
+If you follow / read the thread I am NOT - repeat with me - I am NOT the [original] poster of the joke.
 I am asking for tolerance.
 But reading your comments above it looks like you are on a "mission".
 You are targeting the wrong random nobody (and remember every action will have reactions and so on).
 And I thought you are acting in good faith.
 Helas.

+How can a posting about a joke (that I didn't post) on ruby-talk lead to a ban on r/ruby?

+Yes, a clear case for out-of-control cancel culture power abuse.

 ----